konstructio/kubefirst-docs/docs/kubefirst/local/user-creation.md

 ![atlantis comments](../../img/kubefirst/local/atlantis-comments.png)

-### Are you not getting comments on your PR?
-Your cert may have expired

-The ngrok tunnel used for kubefirst local has a 2-hour expiration unless you create an account with ngrok.
-This expiration will prevent you from using automated infrastructure as code through atlantis, but the rest of the platform will continue to function beyond that ngrok evaluation period.
-[Create an account with ngrok](https://dashboard.ngrok.com/signup) to prevent this.

 To apply these changes, you or someone in the organization can submit a comment on that Merge Request with the following comment text: `atlantis apply`.

 Doing so will instruct Atlantis to apply the plan.
 It will report back with the results of the apply within a minute or so.